thieleke/hexbright/programs/hexbright_jrt/Readme.md

 Operation:
 ----------
-To switch between light levels, click the power button in succession to go from low to medium to high.
-If you pause more than 2 seconds between clicks, the HexBright will turn off with the next click.
+To switch between light levels, click the power button in quickly to go from low to medium to high.
+If you pause more than 2 seconds between clicks, the HexBright will turn off with the next click, remembering the last light level for the next time you turn on the HexBright.

-To activate the flashing mode, start with the HexBright turned off and hold down the power button for a moment.
+To activate the flashing mode, start with the HexBright shut off and hold down the power button for a moment.
 The light level for flashing mode is set based on the last non-flashing light level (medium or high only).